cleversoft/docwriter/README.md

     {preview_url}                       // URL of previewing guide (DO NOT change this) {pdf_path}                          // Path of output PDF      (DO NOT change this)
 ```

+Of course, you can use other parameters supported by wkhtmltopdf.
+Take a look at [this document](http://madalgo.au.dk/~jakobt/wkhtmltoxdoc/wkhtmltopdf_0.10.0_rc2-doc.html) for more details.

 ```jobs.exportPdf.dir```: The directory storing PDF files. __REMEMBER__ to set this directory writable